anthonysherwinchua/rails-booking-system/README.md

 note: you can get the <strong-password> in the development's credential via the following command `EDITOR=cat rails credentials:edit -e development`

+note #2: you can replace the credentials and update the values with the template provided on config/credentials/development.yml.sample

 For staging/production, after you create the database in Amazon, you need to update the database configuration in the respective credentials